dialog-semiconductor/py_ble_manager/README.md

 2. Open the `python_gtl_thread` repository directory in VS Code.

-3. Setup a virtual envirornment by calling: `$ py -3.10 -m venv ./venv` from the VS Code terminal.
+3. Setup a virtual envirornment by calling: `$ python -m venv ./venv` from the VS Code terminal.
 Note this library has been tested with Python v3.10.5.
-To create a virtual enviornment that uses Python 3.10.5, you must already have Python 3.10.5 downloaded on your computer.
+To create a virtual enviornment that uses Python 3.10.5, you must already have Python 3.10.5 downloaded on your computer and configured in your PATH.
 You can download it from the [python website](https://www.python.org/downloads/release/python-3105/).

 4. Activate the virtual enviornment.
 Hold CTRL+shift+P to open the command palette.
 Select `Python: Select Interpreter`.
 Select the interpreter in the virtual enviorment you just created (labeled venv).
 Open a new terminal in VS Code and the virtual enviornment will be activated.